kennynorris/kennynorris.github.io/contact.markdown

 permalink: /contact/
 ---

-You can contact me at kenorris92@gmail.com
+If you'd like to get in touch, you can reach me at kenorris92@gmail.com.